18 CRM Statistics You Need to Know for 2020 (and Beyond)

 So, where do these projections come from?

-This year on year investment is seen necessary by most businesses in order to keep up to date with the fast changing digital technology industry.
+This year on year investment is seen as necessary by most businesses in order to keep up to date with the new and emerging technologies and digital transformation.

 And this trend is unlikely to change as companies invest more in CRM to become GDPR compliant.

-We can see that CRM software leads this technology investment, with 49% of businesses planning to increase spending.
+We can see that CRM software leads this technology investment, with 44% of businesses planning to increase IT budgets in 2020, up from 38% in 2019.
 This is not just to keep up with their competitors, but also as a result of improving sales.

-Topping this table are the 47% of businesses planing to increase spending on help desk and customer service software.
+Topping the table are the 47% of businesses planning to increase spending on help desk and customer service software.

 It’s not only customer service software that companies are investing more in.

-The largest share of the digital marketers’ wallet in 2019 goes to email marketing, as 60% of surveyed respondents plan to increase their email marketing budget, according to a study by StrongView.
-This makes a lot of sense given email’s consistently highly-rated ROI – a $40 return on every $1 spent.
+The largest share of the digital marketers’ wallet in 2020 goes to email marketing.
+It’s estimated that the U.S. will spend over 350 million dollars on email advertising in 2020, which makes a lot of sense given email’s consistently highly-rated ROI of a $51 return on every $1 spent.

 Not only are marketers’ seeing increased revenues, but as the customer experience takes the top spot in marketing priorities, delivering personalized marketing messages through email marketing is a sure fire way to beat the competition and build a brand that consumers trust.